Have you ever wanted to get started in Real Estate but felt like you didn’t have the funds to get your foot in the door?

 If you're a real estate investor that deals with motivated seller leads, short sales, probates, REOs (bank owned properties), and other distressed properties, then this funding is great to have in your tool belt.

 There are a multitude of reasons on why you want to use transactional funding as a real estate investor.
-Below we'll go over 5 benefits of using transactional funding for real estate investing.
+Below we'll go over benefits an disadvantages of using transactional funding for real estate investing.

 This is a huge benefit because when you deal with hard money lenders, banks, and even private money lenders - they usually won't always fund 100% of the deal.
 Keep in mind that most transactional lenders will only fund a deal if, and only if, you have the end buyer ready to purchase the property.